 Fall Narrative Lab

-Starting with the September 2017 Stowe Story Lab, participants in our lab will go through a year of intensive but supportive workshops, labs, mentoring and coaching to prepare a film or TV project for production.
+Starting with the September 2017 Stowe Story Lab, those admitted to the Fall Story Lab will have the opportunity to go through a year of intensive but supportive workshops, labs, mentoring and coaching to prepare their projects for production.

 Our Fifth Annual Lab will take place September 9 - 12.
-This four-intensive will set the groundwork for the Spring Writers' Retreat; ongoing mentoring and coaching; and finally, at the end of a twelve-month or longer process, participation in a major film market, high-level pitch meetings, moving into production independently, a meaningful crowd-funding campaign and other tools and opportunities to get your work made and seen.
+This four-day intensive will set the groundwork for the Spring Writers' Retreat, ongoing mentoring and coaching, and, at the end of the process, participation in a major film market, high-level pitch meetings, being prepared to go into production independently and / or starting a meaningful crowd-funding campaign.
+You will learn skills and be exposed to opportunities to get your work made and seen.

 Stowe Story Labs brings screenwriters, filmmakers and creative producers together with seasoned industry professionals to help get projects made and seen.